rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-07-31-58d66fbbdf6851b1-acceptance-of-transaction-for-non-residents-of-india-based-in-united-stated-of-a.md

 stocks:
 - BAJAJFINSV
 tags:
+- bajaj-finserv
+- compliance
+- declaration
+- mutual-fund
+- non-demat
 - nri-investment
+- nse-mf-platform
 - usa-residents
-- mutual-funds
-- bajaj-finserv
-- nse-mf-platform
-- non-demat
-- declaration
-- compliance
 title: Acceptance of transaction for Non-Residents of India based in United States of America on NSE MF Invest Platform on Non-Demat mode for Bajaj Mutual Fund
 ---